AtsushiNoritake/Noritake_etal_DCZexperiment/README.md

 ## - System Requirements -
 These codes require a standard computer on which MATLAB is executable and do not require non-standard hardware.
-Standard OSs such as *Windows*, *macOS*, and *Linux* are supported.
+Standard operation systems such as *Windows*, *macOS*, and *Linux* are supported.

  ---